A shrub to 1.5 metres tall by 1 to 2 metres wide.

 It is found in heaths, usually in damp areas and near sandstone waterfalls and creeks (coast and tablelands), from south-east Queensland to eastern Victoria where it is rare.
+In NSW, it has a minaly coastal distribution along the entire coast and extends into the Central Tablelands (higher Blue Mountains).

-White flowers are produced solitarily in the leaf axils, up to 5 mm across and have a typical myrtle appearance similar to Leptospermum.
+White 5-petaled flowers are produced solitarily in the leaf axils, up to 5 mm across and have a typical myrtle appearance similar to Leptospermum.
 The main flowering time is June to December.

 It can be pruned very hard and will reshoot quickly and is pest free.
+Prolonged rain may cause detriment.

 It can be grown from seed, which germinates well without pre-treatment, but seed is difficult to collect as it is released from the small seed capsules when ripe.
 Cuttings of firm, current season’s growth strike readily.